 If your iPhone is still echoing, the next troubleshooting step is to reset your phone’s network settings.
 This will fix the deeper software issues in your device that might be causing the echo.

-To perform the reset, open Settings and tap General -> Reset.
+To perform the reset, open Settings and tap General -> Transfer or Reset iPhone -> Reset.
 Then, tap Reset Network Settings.
 Your iPhone will ask for your passcode, Face ID, or Touch ID before performing the reset.

 DFU Restore Your iPhone

 DFU Mode erases and resets all of your phone’s software and hardware settings.
 We recommend backing up your phone’s information first to protect your data.
 Check out our article that details how to restore any iPhone with DFU Mode for more information.

 Contact Apple Or Your Wireless Carrier

 If the troubleshooting options we’ve supplied haven’t solved the echo on your iPhone, then our next recommendation is to contact Apple or your wireless carrier.
 Since the echo hasn’t gone away, chances are there’s a bigger issue with your phone that an expert will need to fix, so contacting them is the best option.

 To reach Apple, head to this page to set up an appointment or chat with an expert online.
 To contact your carrier, refer to the phone number on their website and check out our article for tips on how to fix your iPhone through your carrier.

 No More Echo On Your iPhone!